ivanstepanovftw/tm2.zig/README.md

 ## Changes

-- 27 Apr 2025: (5352175c) inference now 5 times faster than the first commit
+- 27 Apr 2025: (5352175c) inference now 5 times faster than the first commit.
 - 27 Apr 2025: (8694edda) fixed step size bug, now inference again 5 times faster.
 It is 25 times faster than the first commit!
+- 28 Apr 2025: New ablated resource allocation - twice as fast converging to the same accuracy.
+17.5% performance improvement per epoch.

-## Learn basics
+## Learn

+### Inference

 Feature $x_i$ is an input bit at position $i$ in the input vector $X$.
 It can be either 0 or 1.
 We have $n_{\text{features}}$ features.